Areas of Study

 The economics of food, nutrition, and health choices with implications for policy design and effectiveness

 This field focuses on the economics of food, nutrition, and health choices with implications for policy design and effectiveness.
-Students who do a field in food and health economics will take two field courses: “Food and Health Microeconomics” and “Food and Health Macroeconomics”.
+Students who select food and health economics as their research focus will take two field courses - “Food and Health Microeconomics” and “Food and Health Macroeconomics”.
 These courses cover topics such as basic nutrition, unitary and collective household production models of food choices and health, nutrition and food production from the supply side, principal-agent theory, and cost and benefit measurement in health economics.
 Students in the past have done research in a variety of areas such as the academic performance of malnourished or overweight children, estimating the average cost effectiveness of the Expanded Food and Nutrition Education program, designing better incentive compatible weight loss programs, determining the impact of Food Stamp Participation on child and household food security, estimating the elasticity of substitution between time and goods in food production at home, and maternal choices to provide safe drinking water.

 Factors and policies affecting economic prospects, poverty, and inequality in rural areas and across regions.